Predictive Inference Based on Markov Chain Monte Carlo Output: Consistency results and computational complexity

 \subsection{Kernel density estimator}

 We now discuss conditions for the consistency of the kernel density estimator $\fKD$.
 In the present case of dependent samples $\Xm$, judicious choices of the bandwidth $h_m$ in \eqref{eq:KD} require knowledge of dependence properties of the sample, and the respective conditions are difficult to verify in practice.

-In our simulation and data examples, we use a simple implementation based on Gaussian kernel and the \citet[Section 3.4]{Silverman1986} plug-in rule for bandwidth selection.
-This leads to the specific form
+{ The score divergence associated with the logarithmic score is the Kullback-Leibler divergence, which is highly sensitive to tail behavior.
+Therefore, consistency of $\fKD$ requires that the tail properties of the kernel $K$ in \eqref{eq:KD} and the true posterior predictive density $f_0$ be carefully matched, and any results tend to be technical (cf.~\citet{Hall1987}). \citet{Roussas1988}, \citet{GyoerfiEtAl1989}, \citet{Yu1993} and \citet{Liebscher1996}, among others, establish almost sure strong uniform consistency of $\fKD$ under $\alpha$- or $\beta$-mixing and other conditions.
+As noted in Appendix \ref{app:thm12}, almost sure strong uniform consistency then implies consistency relative to the logarithmic score under assumption (B).
+Based on \citet{Hansen2008} who proves general results we give conditions for consistency of the kernel density estimator $\fKD$, and summarize the relevant assumptions in the following condition.